freerange/site/soups/show-and-tell/show-and-tell-36.snip.markdown

 ## Limitations of `git log --follow`

-<%= image_tag('blog/2017-09-13-show-and-tell-36-james-m-git-log.jpg', alt: 'James M's impressive command for interrogating git history ') %>
+<%= image_tag('blog/2017-09-13-show-and-tell-36-james-m-git-log.jpg', alt: "James M's impressive command for interrogating git history") %>

 While working on converting our website from [Jekyll][jekyll-rb] to [Rails][rails], James had a need to be able to follow git file history across renames in the repo.
 He ran into problems with `git log --follow` as its heuristic to determine whether a file has been renamed doesn't always work.
 James ended up constructing this [impressive looking command][gist-floehopper-git-history] to do what he wanted.